🚞 Heljan OO Class 104 DMUs Now Up to 37% Off

-This comprehensive new range covers both the 2-car and 3-car versions of this classic first generation DMU in a wide assortment of liveries including BR green, BR blue, BR blue/grey, Network SouthEast and ScotRail 'Mexican Bean' livery.
+This comprehensive range covers both the 2-car and 3-car versions of this classic first generation DMU in a wide assortment of liveries including BR green, BR blue, BR blue/grey, Network SouthEast and ScotRail 'Mexican Bean' livery.

 Product Features